faucetsdn/daq/docs/add_test.md

 * `mkdir -p local/docker` -- Make local directories.
 * `cp config/modules/local.conf local/` -- Copy the example test configuraiton file.
 * `cp docker/modules/Dockerfile.test_pass local/docker/` -- Copy the example Docker file to build directory.
-* `cp config/system/base.conf local/system.conf` -- Create local version of system.conf file.
+* `cp config/system/base.yaml local/system.yaml` -- Create local version of system.yaml file.
-* `echo host_tests=local/local_tests.conf >> local/system.conf` -- Set tests configuration.
+* `echo host_tests: local/local_tests.conf >> local/system.yaml` -- Set tests configuration.

 This, of course, only works for local development when using the `local_tests.conf` config.
 To formalize a test and include it in the overall system build it should be included in